 Convergence of Graphics & Processing

 AMD and Intel have moved away from the idea of integrated graphics.
 Intel's introduction of Sandy Bridge processors and AMD's launch of Llano essentially indicate that the future of integrated graphics is over.
 These chips pack GPU within the CPU leading to much better graphics performance than one can get from traditional integrated graphics.

 This remains key area that is not yet reasonably explored by both Intel and AMD.
-Intel has been doing some work with its Atom processor and AMD is also looking to push into this market with the launch of its Z-series processors, code-named Hondo.

 PC market opening up to ARM

-Windows 8 is ARM-compatible and we will see ARM-based processor manufacturers entering PC market which has traditionally been dominated by x86 processor architecture.
+We will see ARM-based processor manufacturers entering PC market which has traditionally been dominated by x86 processor architecture.

 How Does Trefis Modelling Work?